The people behind the knife should be behind bars for life

-Keep in mind that a boy is usually circumcised within his first few days, or even hours, of life.
+Keep in mind that a boy is usually circumcised within his first few days of life.
 He’s been comfortable, warm and protected in his mother’s womb for nine months.
 It’s possible the only person he is aware of is the woman who’s been nursing him, holding him, kissing him and whispering sweet nothings into his ear.

 Then, suddenly, he is strapped down by a stranger, tortured beyond comprehension and put back into his mother’s arms.
 Think about the damage that does to the mother/son bond.
 He can’t trust her anymore.
 For all he knows she was complicit in the activity – she didn’t appear to do anything to try to stop it.
 He can’t trust his father either.
 He can’t trust anyone.

-One of the very first experiences he has in life – his very first impression of the world – is agonizing sexual torture.
+One his very first impression of the world is agonizing sexual torture.
 He doesn’t know why it’s happening or what he did to deserve it, but his mom is nursing him again like everything is normal, and his dad is patting his head.
 The world becomes a terrifying, cruel, unpredictable place, where the ones who supposedly love him could turn on him at any moment.
 He shuts down emotionally to cope with the pain of the betrayal.

 Rhinehart says long-term psychological effects of circumcision include:

 - a sense of personal powerlessness

 - fears of being overpowered and victimized

 - lack of trust in others and life

 - a sense of vulnerability to violent attack